jrxrs/thesandbox/OCPJ7P.md

 ## Functional Interfaces ##

-A Functional Interface is an interface that defines a ingle abstract operation (function).
+A Functional Interface is an interface that defines a single abstract operation (function/method).
 Functional interfaces are a reccommended approach now-a-days because they prents the implementing class from having to implement methods that they may not otherwise be interested in, thus they provide us more flexibility.

 ## Cloneable ##